 If you want to stay at one of the hotels closest to Universal's Volcano Bay, check out Universal's Cabana Bay Beach Resort, Universal's Aventura Hotel or Loews Sapphire Falls Resort, although all of Universal's hotels are convenient distances from the parks and have free shuttles.
-Universal recently opened two new towers at Cabana Bay that are closer to the water park.
+You can opt to stay in one of the two towers at Cabana Bay, as they are closer to the water park.
 The Beachside Tower is the closest, and some of the rooms and family suites offer terrific views of the park.
-Speaking of family suites, these two new towers have a limited number of two-bedroom, two-bathroom suites — perfect for the whole fam!
+Speaking of family suites, these two towers have a limited number of two-bedroom, two-bathroom suites — perfect for the whole fam!
 (Save by booking your Universal Orlando hotel room with us!)